-If you've been overpaid Childcare Grant in the 2020 to 2021 academic year, we will not recover this from your future funding.
+If you've been overpaid Childcare Grant in the 2019 to 2020 academic year, we will not recover this from your future funding.
 We'll contact you again once you've finished or left your course to discuss affordable repayment options.

+Loan overpayments are not subject to the normal repayment terms and conditions.
 Based on government regulations, the SLC has a legal responsibility to recover any loan or grant overpayment.